arangodb/kube-arangodb/docs/design/pod_evication_and_replacement.md

 ### DBServer Pods

 DBServer pods run an ArangoDB dbserver as part of an ArangoDB cluster.
-It has persistent state potentially tight to the node it runs on and it has a unique ID.
+It has persistent state potentially tied to the node it runs on and it has a unique ID.

 - DBServer pods can be evicted from any node as soon as:
   - It has been completely drained AND